cta-epfl/esap-api-gateway/README.md

 # ESAP-gateway

-ESAP-gateway is the 'backend' database, REST API and business logic to connect user requests to a number of datacenter API's to discover and process data.
+ESAP-gateway is the 'backend' database, REST API and business logic for the ESCAPE project to connect user requests to a number of ESFRI datacenter API's to discover and process data.

 ## Documentation
 * backend (API): https://git.astron.nl/vermaas/adex-api/wikis/ESAP-gateway